Clayn/cfs2/ClaynFileSystem2/ClaynFileSystemTests/README.md

 # ClaynFileSystemTests
 This project contains all test classes and cases that test the correct functionality for implementations.
 Any implementation that passes the tests behaves as expected.
-Applications that rely on the API should not worry
+Applications that rely on the API should not worry about using passing implementations

+The dependency for this project must be within the "test" scope
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDQ3ODI0MzcsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbLTgwNTU4MDA2OCwtMjA4ODc0NjYxMl19
 -->